lol219/searchify-docs/docs/source/usage.rst

 Installation
 ------------

-To use Searchify, first invite our <a href="https://discord.com/oauth2/authorize?client_id=959784292190416906&permissions=8&scope=bot%20applications.commands">bot</a>
+To use Searchify, first invite our bot using this link : https://discord.com/oauth2/authorize?client_id=959784292190416906&permissions=8&scope=bot%20applications.commands

 Commands
 ----------------